What could be better than camping on the beach in the offseason? No crowds, beautiful sunsets, and sunrises.

 Between November 1 and March 31, there is only one option, hike the Seaside Trail to the beach.
 The internal trails for Back Bay close during this time.

 The beach is faster and about a mile shorter by my estimation.
 It’s much easier to walk it at low tide or when the high tide has just gone out.

 During my visit, I opted to hike into False Cape via the Back Bay trails and return to my car on Sunday via the beach.

-If you have this option, I recommend trying both like I did.
-Back Bay is something to be seen with it’s almost African like vibe on the right side of the trail and lush green on the left-hand side.
+If you have this option, I recommend trying both as I did.
+Back Bay is something to be seen with its almost African like vibe on the right side of the trail and lush green on the left-hand side.

 From one of the Dike Trails in Back Bay, you’ll see a sign for the turn into False Cape.
 You’ll follow a trail that takes you to the Visitor Center.
 There’s no need to stop here unless you want to say hello or purchase an item.

 Hiking in from the beach, there’s a sign announcing your entrance into False Cape State Park and you’ll reach the Barbour Hill Beach campsites shortly after.

 The park is long and narrow.
 It’s about a mile across with Currituck Bay on one side and the Atlantic Ocean on the other.
 From the Visitor Center, it’s about 8 to 9 miles to the North Carolina border.